jeertmans/manim-tutorial/slides/README.md

 jupyter nbconvert slides/Slides.ipynb --to slides --post serve --no-input
 ```

-The generated slides are online [here](https://eertmans.be/manim-tutorial).
+The generated slides are available [online](https://eertmans.be/manim-tutorial).

 And that's all!